 • More expensive– Initial costs of unit will cost more, for not only the product but installation, as well as long-term maintenance, and operation of an inefficient unit.

 HVAC systems cannot independently control temperature and humidity indoors.
 Supplementing a dehumidification system into your property will not only remove excess moisture in the air but will help reduce energy costs by lowering the HVAC systems runtimes.
 Reducing runtimes not only helps save money on electric bills, but also protects simple wear and tear of costly HVAC parts and maintenance.
-Integrating an independent dehumidifier will compliment your system by providing a mold prevention plan while maintaining the longevity of your HVAC system.
+According to John F. Straube, Ph.D., “controlling or managing moisture and reducing the risk of moisture-related problems by judicious design, assembly, and material choices is the most practical approach for designing buildings and conditioning systems.”4 Integrating an independent dehumidification unit will compliment your system by providing an escape route for moisture while maintaining the longevity of your HVAC system.

 Oversized HVAC System = More Money + Higher Energy Usage